Loosen Up: The Art of Working Messily

 laying in the mess in the corner of my studio on the floor

 I used to feel a bit self-conscious about the state of my studio.
 Scraps everywhere.
 Half-squeezed paint tubes, dried brushes in jars of murky water, a cold cup of coffee from the morning still sitting on the table.
-But over time, I’ve come to embrace — and even rely on — this mess.
-It’s not disorganization for the sake of it; it’s part of my process.
-Chaos makes the work possible.
+But over time, I’ve come to embrace this mess.
+It’s not disorganization for the sake of it; it’s part of my process (or at least thats what I convince myself).

-My paintings are about clutter, consumption, and everyday life — not in their idealized versions, but as they actually exist: unfiltered, imperfect, lived-in.
+My paintings are about clutter, consumption, and everyday life as they actually exist: unfiltered, imperfect, lived-in.
 It would feel dishonest to try and make the work in a pristine environment.
 I need the mess around me.
 I need to feel immersed in it.
 When I’m working, things fall on the floor and stay there.
 The scraps get reused.
 I paint fast and loose.
 I move quickly, letting accidents happen and chasing the energy of the moment.

 There’s something deeply liberating about not cleaning up.
-It’s a quiet refusal — a refusal to sanitize, to perfect, to over-control.
+It’s a refusal of perfection and control.
 And in some ways, that refusal is exactly what I need.
-The smudges, the paint drips, the unplanned marks — they become part of the story.
+The smudges, the paint drips, the unplanned marks become part of the story.
 They’re what make the piece feel alive.
 Outside of the studio, my life is highly organized.
 I update my calendar religiously.
 I stick to routines.
 I like knowing what’s next.
-But painting gives me a place to undo all of that — to let go, to make a mess, to move without knowing where it’s leading.
-In contrast to my daily structure, the studio becomes a space of surrender.
+But painting gives me a place to undo all of that.
+It becomes a place for me to let go and to make a mess.
+In contrast to my daily structure, the studio becomes a space of surrender to my routines.

-In a way, the mess of my studio mirrors the themes in my work: the overwhelm of daily life, the beauty in overlooked things, the tension between chaos and quiet.
+In a way, the mess of my studio mirrors the themes in my work: the overwhelm of daily life, the beauty in overlooked things, the tension between chaos and stillness.
 I’m not interested in showing life as clean or composed.
-I want it to feel immediate and real.
+I want it to feel messy, gross, and real.

 So yes, my studio is a mess.
 It always will be.
 And honestly, I wouldn’t have it any other way.